 Mitsubishi Outlander PHEV Commercial running costs

-On the road prices for the new 2.4-litre Mitsubishi Outlander PHEV Commercial - which include VED and a First Registration Fee - start from £25,113.33, excluding VAT and including the Government's Plug-in Van Grant (PiVG).
-This applies to any van with CO2 emissions below 75g/km that can travel at least 10 miles on electric power alone.
+The on-the-road price for the Mitsubishi Outlander PHEV Commercial excludes VAT, but does include VED, a First Registration Fee and takes into account the Government's Plug-in Van Grant: this applies an £8,000 discount to any van with CO2 emissions below 75g/km that can travel at least 10 miles on electric power alone.

-That means the Outlander meets the same criteria as pure electric vans such as the Renault Kangoo Z.E. and Nissan e-NV200, so a PiVG of £8,000 can be deducted from its list price.
-With the PiCG being changed recently, there’s nothing to stop the van grant also being changed, but with less uptake of electric and hybrid commercial vehicles, it stays in place for now.
+That means the Outlander meets the same criteria as pure electric vans such as the Renault Kangoo Z.E. and Nissan e-NV200.
+With the PiCG undergoing frequent reviews, there’s nothing to stop the van grant being changed in the future.
+But with uptake of electric and hybrid commercial vehicles still relatively low, it stays in place for now.

-Economy and emissions figures for the Outlander PHEV Commercial are the same as they for the SUV, so 139mpg is the quoted economy figure and CO2 emissions are rated at 46g/km.
+Economy and emissions figures for the Outlander PHEV Commercial are the same as they for the SUV, so 139.7mpg is the quoted economy figure and CO2 emissions are rated at 40g/km.
 However, because commercial vehicles taxed at a fixed rate, the benefits of the Outlander PHEV Commercial aren’t as great as they are for the SUV version.

 Road tax is set at £250 a year, while Benefit-in-Kind rates are also fixed, currently at £3,350 for the 2018/2019 tax year.
 The only area where you’ll see business costs drop is fuel duty.
 This is where plugging the Outlander PHEV Commercial in to charge will pay dividends, because the electricity you use isn’t liable to taxation, whereas petrol is.
 Basically, charge the Outlander PHEV Commercial wherever possible, and you’ll cut the tax costs associated with using petrol.